AHINK/AHINK.Github.io/_posts/2015-02-13-hamlet-monologue.md

 ---
 layout: post
 title: To be
-subtitle: ... or not to be?
+subtitle: ""
+published: false
+date: ""
 ---

 To be, or not to be--that is the question:
 Whether 'tis nobler in the mind to suffer